Shonda Rhimes: Netflix deal

 On August 14, 2017, Netflix announced that it had entered into an exclusive multi-year development deal with Rhimes, under which all of her future productions will be Netflix Original series.
-The service already had purchased U.S. streaming rights to past episodes of Grey's Anatomy and Scandal.
-Chief content officer Ted Sarandos described Rhimes as being a "true Netflixer at heart" since "she loves TV and films, she cares passionately about her work, and she delivers for her audience".
+The service had already purchased American streaming rights to past episodes of Grey's Anatomy and Scandal.
+Chief Content Officer Ted Sarandos described Rhimes as being a "true Netflixer at heart" since "she loves TV and films, she cares passionately about her work, and she delivers for her audience".

-Of the deal, Rhimes said that

-[Sarandos] understood what I was looking for—the opportunity to build a vibrant new storytelling home for writers with the unique creative freedom and instantaneous global reach provided by Netflix's singular sense of innovation.
-The future of Shondaland at Netflix has limitless possibilities.

 The deal was considered to be a coup for Netflix due to Rhimes' prominence at ABC; it was also considered to be a counter toward the effort by Disney, ABC's parent company, to reduce the availability of their content on Netflix in favor of a planned subscription streaming service of their own.

-As of October 2020 she was working on more than 12 projects for Netflix, including the period drama Bridgerton.